isaaccormack/isaaccormack/README.md

 ### About Me
 To summarize in three bullet points:
-- :man_technologist:	Developed  large-scale FinTech systems at Global Relay :bank: and implemented diagnostic algorithms at General Motors :blue_car:
+- :man_technologist: &nbsp; Interested in full-stack development and all the cool stuff that goes along with it :dart:
-- :family_man_man_girl_boy:	 Love working with university clubs.
-Led projects at the UVic Rocketry :rocket:	and Formula Hybrid :racing_car:	teams
+- :family_man_man_girl_boy:	&nbsp; Love working with clubs.
+Theres a special place in my heart for UVic Rocketry :rocket:, Formula Hybrid :racing_car: , and VikeLabs :floppy_disk:
-- :revolving_hearts:	When I'm not on the computer, I like to :cook:	:guitar:	:weight_lifting:	:bicyclist: :runner: :climbing_man:	:man_cartwheeling:
+- :revolving_hearts: &nbsp; When I'm not on the computer, I like to
+:cook: &nbsp;
+:guitar: &nbsp;
+:weight_lifting: &nbsp;
+:bicyclist: &nbsp;
+:runner: &nbsp;
+:climbing_man: &nbsp;
+:man_cartwheeling: &nbsp;

 ### Tech :abacus: